-The first follow-up appointment must occur within 30 calendar days of the initial appointment.
 The UI eligibility assessment, including review of work search activities, and review and update of the reemployment plan are required at follow-up appointments.
 Both staff and claimants must have access to individual reemployment plans (in paper or electronic form) no matter what method is used to conduct the subsequent appointment.
 Reemployment plans are living documents.
 Staff and claimants must review the plans together and update them with modifications that build upon the services identified in initial RESEA appointments and address the needs of claimants in the later stages of their claims.
 Action plans must be updated at follow-up appointments to include new activities that would further promote a timely return to work.